ArmSoM/documentation/docs/main/Getting Started/board-startup.md

 ---
-sidebar_label: "Start the system"
+sidebar_label: "4.
+Start the system and log in"
-sidebar_position: 3
+sidebar_position: 5
-slug: /general-tutorial/product-startup
+slug: /getting-start/startup
 ---

 # Start the system

 There are two steps required when running the product at the beginning: burning the system and starting the system